 Also, be ready to discuss how you envision a typical day with their children, and examples of age-appropriate developmental activities that you will engage in with their children.

-You will also want to come with questions, and I recommend writing these down so you can make sure to address everything that’s important to you.
+You will also want to come with questions, and we recommend writing these down so you can make sure to address everything that’s important to you.

 Now is not the time to address your hourly rate, unless you are asked directly.

-And I will note the job description should have included that hourly rate information, so if it doesn’t, make sure you clarify that with the employer before agreeing to a phone interview, so you can be respectful of everyone’s time including your own.
+And note that the job description should have included that hourly rate information, so if it doesn’t, make sure you clarify that with the employer before agreeing to a phone interview, so you can be respectful of everyone’s time including your own.

 In-Person Interview